simple-login/app/README.md

 - nb_forward
 - nb_reply
 - support_pgp: whether an alias can support PGP, i.e. when one of alias's mailboxes supports PGP.
+- pgp_enabled: whether the PGP is enabled on this alias.
+This field should only be used when `support_pgp` is true.
 - mailbox: obsolete, should use `mailboxes` instead.
     - id
     - email